MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-K--Third-Party-PIM-Vendors.md

 -   Improve IT governance by automatically documenting which individuals have access to sensitive data and the ability to make changes that impact IT service delivery; at what times, and for what purpose.

--   Lower cost and uncertainty of IT regulatory compliance audits by providing detailed reports that prove compliance with today’s regulatory standards including SOX, PCI-DSS, HIPAA, CAG-8 and others.
+-   Lower cost and uncertainty of IT regulatory compliance audits by providing detailed reports that prove compliance with todayï¿½s regulatory standards including SOX, PCI-DSS, HIPAA, CAG-8 and others.

 -   Mitigate risks whenever planned and unplanned changes happen in your IT environment or IT staff turnover occurs.